eric-ofori/DevOps.io/Create_EC2_Instance/EC2_INSTANCE.md

 ### Connecting to your launched EC2 instance (Ubuntu server)##

-*There are a number of ways to connect to your server but we are going to use the SSH (Secure Shell) Method.*
+**There are a number of ways to connect to your server but we are going to use the SSH (Secure Shell) Method.**

 - Open up the terminal (in this case we are using Git)

-- Navigate the the directory in which the key-pair you created was stored
+- Navigate to the directory in which the key-pair you created was stored

-- Run `chmod 400 "key-pair"`
+- Run `chmod 400 "key-pair"` in your terminal

 - Go to your launched instance and click it to open so you can see its summary.